 Topic Answer Summary Notice of Payday / Pay Rate 1 YES An employer must inform employees at the time of hire what wages they will be paid, the method in which they will be paid and the frequency of payment.
-An employer must also inform employees of changes to any of the above-listed items prior to making the change.
-Links to Louisiana labor laws are found online .
+An employer must also inform employees of changes to any of the above-listed items prior to making such change. , Employers must post, in the same location where they post other employee notices required by state or federal laws, a notice provided by the Louisiana Workforce Commission regarding the notice requirements above.
 Reporting 2 YES Louisiana employers are required to report all newly hired and rehired employees within 20 days of hire to the Louisiana Directory of New Hires .